 TABLE OF CONTENTS

-Policy information related to placing general collections items on reserves.
+This policy contains information related to placing general collection items on reserves.

 - Personal copies, if required reading.
 The Library is not responsible for loss or damage to these materials.

-- Electronic copies of articles or chapters of books, or photocopies of materials owned by the UNT Libraries or by the instructor.
+- Electronic copies of articles or chapters of books, or photocopies of materials owned by the UNT Libraries.